Phelix-hub/dsc-phase-4-group2-project/README.md

   Housing market trends can change due to various unforeseen factors (e.g., economic downturns, pandemics, policy changes).

 * To explore other tunimg techniques to improve on performance of the model.
 ***
-### Limitations
-* Our model was delimited by overfitting wich may have caused our forecasting slightly deviate from the correct forecasting.